The ground covering plants I have listed here are ideal for covering large or small areas of ground for decorative purposes or suppressing weeds.

-These are some popular flowering ground cover, Sweet woodruff, Violet, Poppy mallow, and Evening primrose.
+These are my favourite flowering ground cover plants, Sweet woodruff, Violet, Poppy mallow, and Evening primrose.
 For varied ground cover plants including plants for foliage have a look through the list below.

 I have listed a few of the most common ground covers below.

 Alfalfa (Medicago sativa) is also called lucerne, its a perennial flowering plant in the pea family.
 It resembles clover, with clusters of small purple flowers followed by fruits.